grc-iit/labstor/readme.md

 The benchmark directory contains some experiments.

 NOTE: This currently is only supported for our testbed.
-We are adding github actions to fix this problem now (11/28).
+We are fixing this now since LabStor is required in other projects (11/28).

 ### 4.1.
 Configuration